Updated September, 2013

 Bus: 33B (from Lopburi to Wang Moung)

 Pa Sak Cholasit (or Jolasid) Dam is situated about 140km outside of Bangkok, or about a 2-hour drive away.
 It is a very scenic and popular picnic spot.
-It’s very popular with Thai tourists but not so much with westerners so if you want to get off the beaten tourist track this is a good outing.
-The best time to visit this dam is between November and January, when the hundreds of sunflower fields along the highway to the dam are in full bloom.
+It’s very popular with Thai tourists but not so much with Westerners so if you want to get off the beaten tourist track this is a good outing.
+The best time to visit this dam is between November and January, when hundreds of sunflower fields along the highway to the dam are in full bloom.
 Most fields have guided tractor tours and sunflower themed souvenirs, which make for a camera-friendly outing for the family.
 The Pa Sak dam itself has a tram that takes tourists from one end of the dam to the other and back.